By Derick Parfan | February 8, 2009

 That is why as we work hard we need to be in a spirit of prayer, depending on God for strength and wisdom and his power to change people.
 An electric appliance won’t be useful when it is not plugged to the power source.
 A pastor will not be effective without the power from God that comes through prayer.
 I think it is Martin Luther who said that there is so much that needs to be done for the day that he needs to spend three hours in prayer.
 Most of us would rather spend three minutes in prayer because we are so busy.
 Brothers and sisters, how is your prayer life?
 How can we be faithful if we are neglecting it?

 Yesterday, our team from seminary went to meet the pastor of the church where we will serve this summer.
 Last year was difficult for them because of some members who left to start another church nearby.
 I can see the pain in him as he tells the story.
-Yet he continue reaching out to them for reconciliation even if they are still not willing.
+Yet he continues reaching out to them for reconciliation even if they are still not willing.
 He continues because he has a clear purpose in mind and a plan that God has given in his Word.
 I can sense the passion in him to make Christ known.
 And even when there is pain, he wants to remain faithful because of the power of the grace of God.
 That is a portrait of a faithful minister.

 That is what I want to commit to you today based on what I learned on Paul’s philosophy of doing ministry: “By God’s grace and for his glory, I will work with all my might to make Christ known in and outside this church by helping you apply the Word of God in all aspects of life so that you will reach Christ-like maturity.”

-While reading Rediscovering Pastoral Ministry I ran across this statement about being faithful to the Lord’s work by doing it his way.
+While reading Rediscovering Pastoral Ministry, I ran across this statement about being faithful to the Lord’s work by doing it his way.

 Stick with your work.
 Do not flinch because the lion roars; do not stop to stone the devil’s dogs; do not fool away your time chasing the devil’s rabbits.
 Do your work.
 Let liars lie, let sectarians quarrel, let critics malign, let enemies accuse, let the devil do his worst; but see to it nothing hinders you from fulfilling with joy the work God has given you.